heubych/uTradeFi_Documentation/docs/risk.md

 ## Is it risky to use uTradeFi?

 The sections below contain some of the key risks that users of the protocol face.
-Most of these risks are common with other Defi protocols.
+Most of these risks are common to other DeFi protocols.
 Some are specific to uTradeFi (e.g. market risk of the trackers).
 Please read carefully and make sure you understand those before investing.

 ## Market risk

-Market risk refers to the possibility that participants of the protocol will experience losses due to factors that affect the overall performance of their synthetic trackers.
+Market risk refers to the possibility that participants of the protocol will experience losses due to factors that affect the overall performance of the synthetic trackers.

 ### Market risk of the synthetic trackers